 If you are a legal custodian or a biological parent without custody at this time, you likely have rights under New York’s laws.
 However, there are instances when these rights may not be enforced or when they may be stripped from you.
 If you are trying to seek custody in Manhattan, you may need to prove that the current custodian is not fit to raise the child and that you are.
 Child custody matters are often not addressed overnight.
 They may involve several different court appearances, visitations from court-appointed officials and more.
 Throughout this process and regardless of which side of the proceedings you stand on, you must understand your rights.
 More than that, you need to understand how the law can be used to protect the best interests of the child.

 Each child custody matter is unique, so there is not one specific approach that works well in all situations.
 A Manhattan child custody lawyer has profound understanding about this specific niche of the law.
 Through this expertise, your lawyer can help you to determine what the options are, and he or she can explain to you the critical steps that must be followed to pursue each option.
 It is important to understand before you begin the legal process what the likely outcome will be based on established law.
 In some cases, such as in a child custody case related to a divorce, custody may be equitably divided by both parents in a settlement arrangement that they agree to outside of the courtroom.
 However, many of these cases are emotionally-charged, and there may be little wiggle-room to come to an agreement outside of court.
 Your lawyer will represent you through all aspects of the case.

-You understandably want to find the possible living and custody arrangement for the child, and you may feel passionately that one specific arrangement is preferred for the child’s interest.
-It may be to be proactive and seek legal advice as soon as possible in cases like these.
+You understandably want to find the best possible living and custody arrangement for the child, and you may feel passionately that one specific arrangement is preferred for the child’s best interest.
+It may be best to be proactive and seek legal advice as soon as possible in cases like these.
 By doing so, you can ensure that you take steps that will support your intended outcome.
 Schedule a legal consultation with a child custody attorney today.